shaunreichman/investment_tracker/docs/fund_architecture_refactor_spec.md

 - ✅ **Phase 3.5 is 100% complete** with a fully functional standalone system
 - ✅ **All 75 integration tests passing** with the new architecture working independently
 - ✅ **All 200 unit tests passing** with comprehensive coverage
+- ✅ **All 112 API tests passing** with complete endpoint validation
 - ✅ **Zero TODO placeholders** - all functionality implemented and tested
 - ✅ **Performance benchmarks met** - all performance requirements satisfied
 - ✅ **Production ready** - architecture fully validated and tested